min-hieu/HelloScore/README.md

 ```
 - implement your own network in network.py
   (Recommend to implement Positional Encoding)
+- implement DSMLoss in loss.py
-- implement DSM in loss.py
+- implement ISMLoss in loss.py
 - implement the training loop in train_utils.py
 ```
 #### 3. Sampling
 Finally, we can now use the trained score prediction network to sample from the swiss-roll dataset.
 Unlike the forward process, there is no analytical form of the marginal probabillity.
 Therefore, we have to run the simulation process.
-Your final sampling should be close to the target distribution:
+Your final sampling should be close to the target distribution **within 10000 training steps**:

 <p align="center">
   <img height="300" alt="image" src="https://github.com/min-hieu/HelloScore/assets/53557912/bb246de4-431c-4f0c-95ca-6f8323803e2c">